-Generally, a Certificate II will provide block credit for one semester of Year 11 studies.
-A Certificate III or higher will provide block credit for one full year of Year 11 studies.
-Students who have undertaken an apprenticeship or traineeship may be eligible for recognition of one year of Year 11 studies.
-All these scenarios where VET has been used for block credit will satisfy the completion of the VET Certificate II or higher requirement for the WACE.
+Generally, a Certificate II will provide credit for one semester of Year 11 studies.
+A Certificate III or higher will provide credit for one full year of Year 11 studies.
+No credit will be provided for partially completed qualifications.

+VET that has been used for credit will not satisfy the completion of the VET Certificate II or higher requirement for the WACE.